vhula/easy-game-notes/README.md

 #### *Board texture is critical in understanding when to bet and when to check-raise*

-If our opponent calls on a wet board, his range generally doesn't include moster hands like <i>sets</i>, <i>two pairs</i>, and <i>straights</i>.
+If our opponent calls on a wet board, his range generally doesn't include monster hands like <i>sets</i>, <i>two pairs</i>, and <i>straights</i>.
 However, if our opponent calls on a dry board (<b>864r</b>) check-raising the turn gets significantly